audreyrmiles/QWavE/README.md

 ### Introduction

 QWavE is a python based program designed to solve the 1 dimensional Schrodinger Equation (S.E), and use the solutions from the S.E. to evaluate thermodynamic properties.
-The intent of this software is t:
+The intent of this software is to:

 1) Provide teachers/educators a simple and cohesive set of python modules to visulaize the solutions of the time-independent S.E.
 2) Give students an opportunity to solve simple quantum mechanical problems without the need to code large, complex, notebooks, as well as there extensions to statistical mechanics.